 What is a Roux?
 It is flour and a fat cooked together and used to thicken sauces.
-The fat is usually butter in French cuisine, but may be lard or vegetable oil in other cuisines.
+The fat is usually butter in French cuisine but maybe lard or vegetable oil in other cuisines.

 Despite the rumors and folklores that surround Gumbos origins, in the year of 1885, there were various writers who recognized Gumbo as being the culinary masterpiece of the African-American community.
 Although the French were noted as being responsible for contributing the idea of the roux and the Choctaw were credited for the addition filé powder becoming an addition to Gumbo, the modern version is overwhelmingly from the West African influences in character.
-The famous debate about Gumbos precise origins has raged the Louisiana Creole and Cajun communities for years and will most likely continue till the end of time.
+The famous debate about Gumbos precise origins has raged the Louisiana Creole and Cajun communities for years and will most likely continue until the end of time.